 I liked this book, though, admittedly, not nearly as much as some of the others I’ve read recently.
 There are parts of it I really like.
 Ginny is a believable heroine, and her angst is very real.
 At times, you just want to take her home and hug her and tell her that everything’s going to be ok.
 Her self-loathing is painful to read, so painful that sometimes it's hard to keep reading – even the parts that are funny (and there is a lot of humor in this book) are less funny because of Ginny's very real anguish.
 Her development as a character and a person is fun to watch, though.
 Her teen rebellion – nose ring, purple hair – almost exactly mirrors the little rebellions I wanted to enact as a teenager (I’d still love to have purple hair), and since I didn’t have the guts to do it, I enjoyed living vicariously through Ginny.
 Ginny’s also very witty, and her wit comes through more and more as she becomes more confident.

+However, there are weaknesses that make it difficult for me to really enjoy it as thoroughly as some others.
+For one, there is a lot that is unresolved.
+There are several references to Ginny hurting herself – bruising and cutting herself – that are never really addressed.
+No one knows about it, and eventually Ginny just stops doing it.
+Self-injuryis certainly a relevant issue to discuss, but the fact that there’s really no discussion about it makes me a little uncomfortable.
 Structurally, the book feels a little unfinished because there really isn’t a clear climactic event.
 Probably, the point of highest action is when Byron is suspended for date rape, which happens in the first third of the book.
 There are certainly high points after that, but not any solid “event,” which makes the pacing of the book uneven.
 Really, so many hot button teen angst issues - weight issues, eating disorders, self-abuse, rape - are referenced in this, it would be hard to do them justice, and sometimes it seems that the author didn't even really try to, which weakens the impact of many of them.

-However, the weaknesses of this book are almost totally redeemed in my eyes by one major point: at the end of the book, Ginny is satisfied, happy and even popular – and she’s still not skinny.
+However, the weaknesses of this book are almost totally redeemed in my eyes by one major point: at the end of the book, Ginny is satisfied, happy and even popular – and she’s still notskinny.
 What an amazing concept – a woman of any age can be not skinny – can be F.A.T., even - and can still find that she has something to offer the world, and that people might actually like her even though she's not a size six or under.
 Ginny’s lifestyle is healthier than at the beginning – she’s exercising and learning to control her emotional eating (it would be nice if she’d give me some lessons) – but she’s still overweight.
 I think that that’s a major message to send to readers, and it ties in well with the theme that it's ok to be imperfect that moves through the novel.

 This novel, a 2004 Printz Award Honor book, would be a good choice for junior high readers.
 There is no sex in the novel, though there are a few make-out scenes, and one minor drinking scene.
 Female readers will be drawn to this much more than male, and any girls who have or have had struggles with their weight (eating disorders are also addressed in the novel) will definitely be able to relate to this novel.
 It’s uplifting message of self-acceptance will be powerful for any reader who can relate to Ginny’s struggles.